a6uzar/Assignment_INE/DEPLOYMENT.md

 # Deployment Guide for Render.com

-## 🚀 Deploying LiveBid Auction Platform to Render.com
+## 🚀 Deploying Live Bid Dash Auction Platform to Render.com

 This guide will help you deploy your auction platform to Render.com using Docker and GitHub Actions CI/CD.